a2geek/bosh-lxd-cpi-release/README.md

 - /1.0/profiles/default?project=boshdev
 $ lxc project switch boshdev

+# 1. Note that the root disk is needed.
+Prior code incantations (with and without size) caused problems or actual issues.
-# Root disk is not specifically needed, but if you're using the LXC CLI, it helps creating experimental VMs.
-Note no network, since that is assigned in code.
+# 2. Note no network, since that is assigned in code.
 $ lxc  profile list +---------+-----------------------------------------+---------+
 |  NAME   |               DESCRIPTION               | USED BY |